EleGo9/SyGRID-Dataset/README.md

 ## License

-SyGRID © 2024 by Nicola Capodieci, Davide Sapienza, Elena Govi, Luca De Dominicis, Marko Bertogna is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International
+SyGRID © 2024 is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International

 For commercial use: write to one of the contacts.

 ## Citation

 ## Contact

-elena.govi@unimore.it

-nicola.capodieci@unimore.it

-davide.sapienza@unimore.it